CAR WRAP VS PAINT: 11 REASONS TO WRAP YOUR CARMAY 20, 2021| SpeedPro

 5. Faster Installation

-A major benefit of wrapping your car instead of painting it is that you get the car back in your hands faster.
-A new paint job can take weeks to complete as the company fits you into their schedule, paints your vehicle and waits for the paint to dry between each coat.
-This waiting period can be very inconvenient for individuals, and for companies that need their fleet on the road, it can result in lost revenue.
+A major benefit of wrapping your car instead of painting it is getting it back in your hands faster.
+A new paint job can take weeks to complete as the company fits you into their schedule, paints your vehicle, and waits for the paint to dry between each coat, including a clear coat finish.

 6. Longer Lasting